 - Freezes well!

-- Stir fresh pesto into so many dinners like pesto-crusted salmon, pesto orzo salad, or cold pesto tortellini salad.
+- Great way to add flavor to many dinners like pesto-crusted salmon, pesto orzo salad, or cold pesto tortellini salad.

 Ingredients & Substitutions